 - Your entry may consist of 1-3 poems, and is not to exceed 80 lines.

-- Early Bird Deadline: Enter before October 1st and submit an extra poem at no charge!
+- Early Bird Deadline: Enter by October 15th, 2021 and submit an extra poem at no charge!
 The length of the extra poem must not exceed 80 lines.

 - Do not identify yourself on your attachment.
 Enter your name and address information in the form provided in Submittable.
 In the space reserved for a cover letter please enter the title(s) of your piece(s) and line count.
 On occasion, CV2 magazine makes subscriber names and addresses available to external organizations.
 If you do not wish to receive such mailings, please state this clearly in the space reserved for a cover letter.

 - Your entry must be formatted on 8 1/2″ x 11″ using single spacing and a 12 point font.

 - Entries must be sent in .doc, .docx, or .rtf format using Submittable.

 - Winners of the 2021 Foster Poetry Prize will be notified by email (or telephone) and results will be available on the CV2 website in early January 2022.